Chapter 1: What is Interaction Design?

 | Teaching Materials

-The main aims of this chapter are to:
+The main goals of this chapter are to accomplish the following:

 - Explain the difference between good and poor interaction design.